2025–26 Bolton Wanderers F.C. season

 The 2025–26 season is the 137th season in the history of Bolton Wanderers Football Club and their fifth consecutive season in League One.
-In addition to the domestic league, the club would also participate in the FA Cup, the EFL Cup, and the EFL Trophy.
+In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup, and the EFL Trophy.

 Like previous seasons, Bolton's home kit was decided by a fan vote.
 The choices were between Abstract, Map, Graphic, and Herringbone with Abstract winning.
 The away kit is a modernised version of the away kit from the 2005–06 season, to celebrate the 20th anniversary of Bolton's first ever season in the UEFA Cup.